About the Bemidji Symphony Orchestra

 How long has Bemidji had an orchestra?

-The BSO will perform in its 87th season during the 2025-2026 season.
-We are an independent 501(c)3 nonprofit organization and are considered a civic treasure!
+The BSO will perform in its 88th season during the 2026-2027 season.

 How many concerts are performed each season?